maikelthedev/maikeldotuk.github.io/_posts/2018-04-09-the-day-i-started-smoking-again.md

 ---
 ![](/uploads/2018/04/09/nicotine.jpg)

-My life is a mess.
+My life has been quite stressful lately.
 I've got pressure coming from many places.

 * TMA to deliver on the 17th of this month for the project module.
 * TMA to deliver on the 2nd of May for another module